harshkhd1234/introduction-to-machine-learning/README.md

 # Course Objectives:
-Introduce you to fundamentals of Machine Learning Serve as a launch pad for your career in Machine Learning and Data science Who is the target audience?
+Introduce you to fundamentals of Machine Learning.
+Serve as a launch pad for your career in Machine Learning and Data science.

+# Who is the target audience?
 This course is for beginners with a none to a small amount of Machine Learning experience.
-Tutorials
-The tutorials lead you through implementing various algorithms in machine learning.
-All of the code is written in Python.

-Introduction and getting started
+.Introduction and getting started.
-Introduction to machine learning
+.Introduction to machine learning.
-A brief introduction on the fundamentals of machine learning.
+.A brief introduction on the fundamentals of machine learning.

 Setup Python
 A guide for installing Python on your system.